facundoq/facundoq.github.io/unlp/lsa64/index.md

 From the dataset we extracted the hand and head positions for each frame, along with images of each hand, segmented and with a black background

 The tracking and segmentation of the hands uses the techniques described in the work of Ronchetti2016, and the technique is the same as the one used to pre-process the LSA handshape dataset [LSA64](../lsa16/index.html).
-Additionally, the head of the subject is tracked via the Viola-Jones's face detector \cite{viola2004robust}.
+Additionally, the head of the subject is tracked via the Viola-Jones's face detector.
 The 2D position of each hand is then transformed to be relative to the that of the head.
 The positions are then normalized by dividing by the arm's length of the subject, measured in centimeters/pixels.
 In this way, the transformed positions represent distances from the head, in units of centimeters.

 The result of this process is a sequence of frame information, in which for each frame we calculate the position of both hands, and we extract an image of each hand with the background segmented.